statamic/docs/content/collections/docs/forms.md

 ## Viewing Submissions

-In the Forms area of the control panel you can explore the collected responses, configure dashboards with reporting metrics, and export the data to CSV or JSON formats.
+In the Forms area of the control panel you can explore the collected responses, configure dashboards and export the data to CSV or JSON formats.

 <figure>
   <img src="/img/cp-forms.png" alt="List of form submissions in the control panel">